pgaijin66/kube-cleanupper/README.md

 `auto-clean=enabled` and `retention=4d` labels must be applied to all k8s objects which you want to be auto managed / cleanedup using kube-cleanupper.
 This can be done using following methods.

-Applying label to k8s objects using command line:

-    ```
-    kubectl label deployment <deployment> auto-clean=enabled retention=4d
-    ```

-    Applying label to k8s objects using manifest:

-    ```
-      labels:
-        auto-clean: enabled
-        retention: 4d
-    ```

-## Caution

-Be aware that kube-cleanupper is a very destructive tool, hence you need to be very careful when using it.
-Usage without proper understaning of tool might cause deletion of production data.
-Do not use kube-cleanupper to manage production namespace.

 ## Usage

 ```
-Usage: kube-cleanupper [-d <no_of_days>]
+Usage: kube-cleanupper [-d <no_of_days>] [-f]

 Options:
                     -h                     Display this help message.
+                    -d <no_of_days>        Sets an artificial retention period, overriding the label attached to an object.
+                                           This therefore simulates if the K8s object was labeled with a retention time of this no_of_days
-                    -d <no_of_days>        Deletes all kubernetes objects with labels auto-clean=enabled and age over given retention period.
+                    -f                     Forces all objects with no retention defined to use the -d param as their retention period.
-                    -f
 ```

 ## Usage via cli